 First, we developed a consistent set of brain active enhancers.
-In particular, we processed the H3K27ac and H3K4me3 ChIP-seq and ATAC-seq data of the reference brain using the standard ENCODE ChIP-seq processing pipeline.
-We then identified an overall set of brain enhancers based on these experimental data of the same reference sample using the ENCODE 3 candidates regulatory element (cRE) pipeline, where the ATAC-seq peaks indicates the open chromatin in the brain, and the histone marks together with the distance to genes transcription start site (TSS) identifies the enhancer regions (Moore et al, in review).
+We processed the H3K27ac and H3K4me3 ChIP-seq and ATAC-seq data of the reference brain using the standard ENCODE ChIP-seq processing pipeline. [[*** need to rewrite again to 4 sentenc]] We then identified an overall set of brain enhancers based on these experimental data of the same reference sample using the ENCODE 3 candidates regulatory element (cRE) pipeline, where the ATAC-seq peaks indicates the open chromatin in the brain, and the histone marks together with the distance to genes transcription start site (TSS) identifies the enhancer regions (Moore et al, in review).
 Finally, we intersect these brain enhancers with H3K27ac peaks to find brain active enhancers consistently across all the PEC and Roadmap data, including ~88,800 active enhancers in dorsal lateral prefrontal cortex (Supplement).
 We have also developed reference sets in additional brain regions including CBC and ACC.
 We also developed reference enhancer sets for the other tissues.

-[[Numbers about the Enhancer variation across Roughly 80k enhancers but across the 50 samples on avg 1K additional in each]]
+[[Numbers about the Enhancer variation across Roughly 80k enhancers but across the 50 samples on avg 1K additional in each]][[*** MTG to insert… see tiffs]]

 V. Consistently comparative analysis reveals the brain related transcriptomic and epigenomic activity (499)

-One key aspect of our analysis is that we, as consistently as possible, processed the transcriptomic and epigenomic data across PEC, GTEx and Roadmap together.
+One key aspect of our analysis is that we, as consistently as possible, processed the transcriptomic and epigenomic data across PEC, ENCODE, GTEx and Roadmap together.
 This allows us to compare the brain to other organs in a consistent fashion to see if brain has unique gene expression and chromatin activities.
 This comparison couldn’t be achieved without such a large-scale uniform data processing.
 Moreover, we attempted several methods for an appropriate comparison.
 Principal component analysis (PCA) and t-SNE are two popular techniques.
-We found that the former captured only global structures, ignoring most of the local structure.
-On the other hand, the latter keeps local structures intact but ignores global structures.
+We found that the former captured only global structures, ignoring most of the local structure.[[***but it was undulying influenced by outliers]] On the other hand, the latter keeps local structures intact but “shatters” global structures.
 For example, t-SNE tends to separate samples from the same tissue so that the cluster distances on t-SNE space are not proportional to real gene expression dissimilarities and does not give one a sense of the overall effect.
 Therefore, we found another technique that is capable of capturing local structures while maintaining meaningful distances in the global structure.
 Reference Component Analysis (RCA) projects the gene expression in individual sample against a reference panel, and then essentially reduces dimensionality of individual projections.
 In fact, we did RCA consistently for comparing brain and other tissues in terms of their similarities of both transcriptome (RNA-seq gene expression) and epigenome (ChIP-seq signals on our consistent set of enhancers).

-Our comparative analysis for gene expression shows that brain tends to separate from the other tissues in the first component of RCA, showing it has a more distinct expression pattern and that all the brain tissue samples from the different projects grouped together (due to our uniformly processing).
+Our comparative analysis for gene expression shows that brain tends to separate from the other tissues in the first component, showing it has a more distinct expression pattern and that all the brain tissue samples from the different projects grouped together (due to our uniformly processing).
 This difference is even accentuated when one looks not at all the individual but simply looks at the tissue cluster centers and the distribution about them.
 The difference between brain and other tissues is much larger than the one within any of the given tissues.
 A different picture emerges when one looks at our comparison using chromatin data; i.e., ChIP-seq signals on our consistent set of brain active enhancers.
-It shows that the chromatin levels are much less distinguishable between brain and other tissues (Figure xxx), implying the sophisticated interactions among brain enhancers, rather than individual enhancers per se that potentially drive brain unique gene expression.
+It shows that the chromatin levels are much less distinguishable between brain and other tissues (Figure xxx).